 We have lived through an eventful year within and beyond our European Union.
 Internally, we faced the United Kingdom’s referendum, a succession of key elections in several European countries, the beginning of a sustained economic recovery, and the 60th anniversary of the Rome Treaties, which both celebrated our past and projected our hopes into the future.
 The new US Administration is reshaping America's role in the international arena.
 Ongoing conflicts and tensions near and far, and the persisting threat of terrorism across all continents, including in the heart of Europe, continue to affect the daily life of ordinary citizens.

-All these trends and events have made the EU Global Strategy for the European Union's foreign and security policy (EUGS), presented by High Representative and Vice President of the European Commission (HRVP) Federica Mogherini to the European Council in June 2016, a timely tool to tackle complexity within and beyond the EU’s borders.
+All these trends and events have made the EU Global Strategy for the European Union's foreign and security policy (EUGS), presented by former High Representative and Vice President of the European Commission (HRVP) Federica Mogherini to the European Council in June 2016, a timely tool to tackle complexity within and beyond the EU’s borders.
 As the title of the EUGS itself suggests – Shared Vision, Common Action: A Stronger Europe – the work was not meant to stop with the elaboration of a shared vision, but to trigger a new beginning through common action.
-This is why EU Heads of State and Government welcomed the presentation of the Strategy and invited the High Representative, the Commission and the Council to take the work forward.
+This is why EU Heads of State and Government welcomed the presentation of the Strategy and invited the former High Representative Mogherini, the Commission and the Council to take the work forward.

 This year’s events have nothing but confirmed the priorities we identified in the EUGS, and speeded up the tempo of our work.
 Our push for stronger EU cooperation on security and defence, in constant dialogue with NATO and all our partners, anticipated the debate on burden-sharing across the Atlantic.
 Our collaboration with countries of origin and transit, to better manage migration flows, resonated with international calls for a global compact on refugees and migrants.
 Our focus on conflict prevention and post-conflict peacebuilding has gathered support among our partners, from Eastern Europe to the Middle East, from Africa to Latin America and Asia-Pacific.
 Our demand for reformed global governance was echoed by the ambitious reform agenda of the United Nations’ system put forward by the new UN Secretary General, Antonio Guterres.
 Our investment in multilateralism and our commitment to the Paris Agreement on climate change and to the Sustainable Development Goals have cemented strong global alliances across the globe.